September 2020: This chapter has been updated as a result of local review.

 5.2 Multiple care provision

 Where providers support adults in or from a number of different establishments within the same locality, care should be taken that one establishment is not seen in isolation.
 This is to ensure that any failings are not endemic and embedded in corporate cultures and systems.
-This may impact on the capacity and capability of the provider to implement agreed improvements, but ensures that improvements are made on firm, sustainable foundations.
+This may impact on the capacity and capability of the provider to implement agreed improvements, and ensure that improvements are made on firm, sustainable foundations.

 5.3 Duty of candour